Prominent Native Hawaiians named to Mauna Kea authority

 Also appointed is Kamanamaikalani Beamer, a University of Hawaii professor and former commissioner of the Hawaii State Water Resource Management Commission.
 He was named for his expertise in Hawaii Island land resource management.

-Current Kamehameha Schools general counsel and former Hawaiian Telcom president was appointed for his business and finance experience.
+Former Kamehameha Schools general counsel and former Hawaiian Telcom president John Komeiji was appointed for his business and finance experience.

 The governor selected Rich Matsuda, an engineer who leads community relations for W.M.
 Keck Observatory, from three names submitted by Maunakea Observatories.

-Note: This story has been corrected to say that John Komeiji is a former general counsel of Kamehameha Schools.